bpt26/usher_wiki/docs/source/matUtils.rst

 .. warning::
     Internal node names are not maintained when saving and loading from a .pb file.
 It is not guaranteed that internal node names will correspond directly between two .pb files, so use the direct assignment method with caution.

-An example matUtils annotate workflow is included in the :ref:`Usher Quickstart <matutils-quickstart>`.

 Example Usage
 ----------------------